basantalsmahy3/Sales_Data_Analysis_Tableau_Dashboard/README.md

 - Developed maps visualizing sales by region.
 - Added filters and interactive elements for dynamic exploration.
 - Designed a professional and user-friendly dashboard highlighting most profitable regions.
-- Delivered a report summarizing insights and findings.
+- Delivered visual reports summarizing insights and findings.

 ## Project Structure
 - `data/` → datasets used for analysis
-  - `.gitkeep` → placeholder file
   - `tableau_task_countries_1000rows.csv` → sample sales dataset
 - `images/` → supporting visualizations and reports
-  - `.gitkeep` → placeholder file
-  - `Tableau Task.pdf` → report with charts and insights
+  - `Sales Report.png`
+  - `Sales Report2.png`
 - `videos/` → video demonstration of dashboard
-  - `.gitkeep` → placeholder file
   - `lv_0_٢٠٢٥١١٢٦١٢٥٩٤٤.mp4` → dashboard walkthrough
 - `README.md` → project overview and instructions

 ## How to Explore
-1. Open the dataset in `data/` (`tableau_task_countries_1000rows.csv`) to explore raw data.
+1. Open the dataset in `data/tableau_task_countries_1000rows.csv` to explore raw data.
-2. Review the report in `images/Tableau Task.pdf` to see charts and visual insights.
+2. Review the images in `images/` to see visual insights and charts.
 3. Watch the dashboard demo in `videos/lv_0_٢٠٢٥١١٢٦١٢٥٩٤٤.mp4` to see interactive features.
-4. Optionally, use Tableau to open your own version of the dashboard for further exploration.
+4. Optionally, open Tableau and recreate or explore your own version of the dashboard.

 ## Example Insights
 - Best-performing product categories